Canadian Landmarks - 30 Famous Landmarks in Canada

 Do you want to join a tour to explore the National Gallery of Canada?

 - City Bike Tour - Ottawa Express in Two Hours (rated very highly)

 The CN Tower is one of the most iconic landmarks in Toronto.
 The 553-meter observation tower stands out on the city's skyline and is a must-visit attraction.

 A trip to the observation deck, which sits at 346 meters above the ground, offers the most amazing views of Toronto.
 You also have the option to visit the SkyPod, which is found 447 meters above the ground.

-There is additionally a 360 revolving restaurant where you can enjoy panoramic city views with a fantastic meal.
-Be sure to get some pictures of the tower as you explore the city too.
+There is additionally a revolving restaurant, 360 The Restaurant, where you can enjoy panoramic city views with a fantastic meal.
+Be sure also to get some pictures of the tower as you explore the city.

 You can get a great view of CN Tower from Toronto Island Park, and it looks stunning at night when the tower is lit up.

 Are you looking to join a tour to see the CN Tower?